 Towards the late 19th and early 20th century, leading writers of the time were drawn to these cafes filled with such ambience that inspired frequent meet ups and even a little bit of writing.

 Sitting down for a cuppa coffee and a slice of delectable cake is the opposite of the hustle and bustle atmosphere most restaurants give off.
 No, when coming to one of these cafes, it’s a place for both locals and tourists to unwind, sit for a nice chat or even stop and read a book and simply live in the moment.
+Enjoying a coffee and cake is one of the tops things to do in Vienna and is best indulged with friends!

 So which one(s) should you visit? – And yes, I made that plural because going to just one is not enough!